 “It showed that proper development of the visual cortex is highly dependent upon visual stimulation, and established the critical period- a narrow developmental time window during which the nervous system is especially sensitive to particular environmental stimuli- as a key concept not only in developmental neuroscience but also in psychology.“

-Please, stimulate your children brains.
+Please, talk with your kids.
+Relish your time with them.
+Be present then and there.
+Stimulate their brains.
 Include your children.
 Make them feel seen and valued.

-Jokes aside, that seems to be most parents’ POV.
+Jokes aside, that seems to be the way most parents view it.
+They never acknowledge their mistakes and as far as their kids know, apologies might very well be just that, the study of apples.
 You have to apologize to your kids, though.
 You have to validate their feelings and concerns and be fair to them.
 Create healthy boundaries for children since early on.
 Be honest and apologize when you should.

 1. permission for something to happen or agreement to do something.

 Teach them about consent- the sooner, the better.